kashyapravichandran/Cache-Simulator/README.md

 ## Usage

-In a linus machine run make and the following command:
+In a linux machine run make and the following command:

             ./sim_cache <block size> <L1 Size> <L1 Associativity> <L2 Size> <L2 Associativity> <Number of Data Block in a sector (L2)> <Number of tags> <Trace File>